The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: Introduction

+in view of the Knapp example.
+We shall review that argument later.
 It is natural to wonder about larger ranges of exponents under more restrictive conditions on the functions.
 Our aim is to analyze the effect of additional symmetry assumptions.
 The simplest case is given by radial symmetry where $f(x)=f_0(|x|)$.
 In that case $\hat f$ is again radially symmetric on $\R^d$ and in particular constant on $\mathbb{S}^{d-1}$.
 It is straightforward to show that the Stein-Tomas inequality holds for radial functions if and only if $\frac{1}{p}>\frac{d+1}{2d}$ and $T:L^p_{\text{rad}}(\R^d)\to L^q_{\text{rad}}(\R^d)$ is bounded if and only if $\min\{\frac{1}{p},\frac{1}{q'}\} > \frac{d+1}{2d}$.
 The guiding question of this article is: what happens between the nonsymmetric and the radially symmetric case?

 To shed some light on this issue we provide a thorough analysis for the special symmetry groups $G_k:=O(d-k)\times O(k)\subset O(d)$ where $k\in\{1,\ldots,d-1\}$.
 In~\cite{ManDOS} it was shown that the Stein-Tomas Inequality holds in the larger range $1\leq p\leq \frac{2(d+m)}{d+m+2}$ with $m:=\min\{d-k,k\}$ provided that $f\in L^p(\R^d)$ is $G_k$-symmetric, i.e., $f\in L_{G_k}^p(\R^d)$.
 So it is natural to ask whether the Restriction-Extension operator also satisfies better bounds, which we answer affirmatively in this paper.
 Our first main result reads as follows: